Ornithologist/cache_measure/README.md

 ## HOW TO MEASURE

-*size.png* is a sample performance graph taken from a MacBook Pro (late 2017).
+*example2.png* is a sample performance graph taken from a server.

 The X axis is the base 2 logarithm value of _N / 256_, where 256 is an arbitrary number so that on a system where integer size is 4 bytes, the smallest array size would be 1kB.
 The Y axis is the access time _T_ in microseconds.

-The first steep increase happens when X is 9.
-The size of array therefore is 2 ^ 9 * 1kB = 512kB.
+The first steep increase happens when X is 5.
+The size of array therefore is 2 ^ 5 * 1kB = 32kB.

-The second steep increase happens when X is 12.
-The corresponding array size is 4MB.
+The second steep increase happens when X is 8.
+The corresponding array size is 256kB.

-The third steep increase happens when X is 16.
-The corresponding array size is 64MB.
+The third steep increase happens when X is 14.
+The corresponding array size is 16MB.

-Therefore, the 3 levels of caches are 512kB, 4MB, and 64MB.
+Therefore, the 3 levels of caches are 32kB, 256kB, and 16MB.

 ## LIMITATIONS AND OUTLOOK